LuisaGroup/luisa-compute-rs/README.md

 ## Usage
 ### Building
+To try out the examples, clone the repo using `git clone --recursive https://github.com/LuisaGroup/luisa-compute-rs.git`.

-To get started, add the following to your `Cargo.toml`:
+To use it in your project, add the following to your `Cargo.toml`:
 ```toml
 [dependencies]
 luisa_compute = { git= "https://github.com/LuisaGroup/luisa-compute-rs.git"}